-This, and other uniquely Indian aspirations, are the subjects of some of my widely-read essays, which appear in The Caravan, ThePrint, VICE, Fifty Two, New Lines Mag, Rest of World, and other Indian and international publications.
+This, and other uniquely Indian aspirations, are the subjects of my widely-read essays, which appear in The Caravan, ThePrint, VICE, Fifty Two, NDTV, and other Indian and international publications.
 But enough with that endless praise, more of which can be found here.

 MORE WRITING